Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear GR,

 Thank you for your question!
-Congratulations, we all know, what a milestone it is to send your child off to college, and move into a home that better suits your new circumstance.
+Congratulations, we all know what a milestone it is to send your child off to college and move into a home that better suits your new circumstances.

-There are numerous factors which determine how long to expect your home to be on the market before opening escrow.
-Mostly this has to do with price range; homes under $1,500,000 on average are selling in about two weeks.
+Numerous factors determine how long to expect your home to be on the market before opening escrow.
+Mostly, this has to do with price range; homes under $1,500,000 on average are selling in about two weeks.
 La Canada homes selling for $1,500,000 to $3,000,000 are selling on average in seven weeks.
 Homes selling for $3,000,000 often take more than three months to sell.

-With all that’s going in in the world it’s difficult to predict what the La Canada housing market will look like next year.
-There are a variety of factors which will impact the time it takes to accept an offer and open escrow.
+With all that’s going on in the world, it’s difficult to predict what the La Canada housing market will look like next year.
+There are a variety of factors that will impact the time it takes to accept an offer and open escrow.

 1. Current state of the La Canada real estate market